 Interest in biocultural approaches is growing as conservation initiatives increasingly work with diverse local stakeholders to advance conservation objectives.
 A growing consensus in conservation practice posits that initiatives are more effective and sustainable when they explicitly integrate human needs and aspirations with conservation objectives.
 A biocultural approach takes as a given that human societies and the environment affect and are affected by one another in a reciprocal relationship, necessitating a holistic approach in conservation practice.
 This workshop will introduce the history, origin, and application of the concept of biocultural diversity and will explore the implications of a biocultural approach for conservation project design, implementation, and decision-making.
 This workshop will address questions such as: How do you design a project that addresses biocultural diversity?
 How do you find funding for such a project?
 How do you translate results from biocultural research into action?
 Workshop participants will evaluate existing biocultural projects to identify factors that lead to their success and will propose methods that reorient existing traditional conservation projects to incorporate a biocultural perspective.

 What am I Going to Do with the Rest of My Life?!
 Exploring Careers in Conservation

-Abstract: Interested in industry?
+Interested in industry?
 Aching for academia?
 Never gonna give up non-profits?
 Pretty sure you're perfect for policy?
 Wooed by science writing?
-Then bring your curious self to our workshop, where we'll be doing some self-assessment activities, discussions of options in conservation careers, and small-group sharing about the challenges and rewards of the work we'd like to do.
+Then bring your curious self to our workshop, where we'll be doing some self-assessment activities, discussion options in conservation careers, and small-group sharing about the challenges and rewards of the work we'd like to do.
 We invite senior scientists to speak about their experiences, post-docs and graduate students to group-share their goals, and undergraduates and high schoolers to discuss their developing ideas.
 All you need is a notebook, pen, and your creative mind – group activities, games, worksheets, and cookies are on us!